ugurdogrusoz/visuall/doc/UG.md

 ## Grouping

 Visu*all* allows nesting of maps through groups or clusters.
 One way to group movies and persons involved is the [Markov clustering algorithm](https://js.cytoscape.org/#eles.markovClustering) available in Cytoscape.js.
 This algorithm pays attention only to the connectivity of the nodes ignoring any domain specific information.
 The alternative grouping mechanism available in Visu*all* is grouping by director.
 Here a director and the movies directed by this director are grouped together into a *compound* or *parent* node.
-However, if a movie is directed by multiple people, we don't perform such a grouping.
+However, if a movie is directed by multiple people, we leave the movie outside any such group.
 Below is an example where a sample movie network is not grouped (left) and grouped by director (right).

 ToDo: figure